jones139/covid-19/README.md

        to help interpret if the trend is slowing or not.
   * cleverer analysis to follow......

+The output is generated daily and is available here: https://openseizuredetector.org.uk/static/covid-19/index.html

 Any comments please email grahamjones139@gmail.com